NBA Finals Bucks-Suns: SHAQ Took His Pants Off After Game 2

-NBA Finals Bucks-Suns: SHAQ Took His Pants Off After Game 2 Of Finals
+NBA Finals Bucks-Suns: SHAQ Took His Pants Off On TV After Game 2

 After Game 2 of the NBA Finals, Shaquille O'Neal had his last segment on TV for the 2021 NBA season on NBA TV, and O'Neal jokingly took his pants off.